fa-dx/PKMN-NTR/README.md

 # PKMN-NTR
-A Pokémon Gen 6 real time memory editing/reading program.
+A gen 6 real time editing tool for use with NTR CFW.

+# Credits
+fa-dx [Gathering offsets, creating the tool]

+44670 [NTR CFW & NTRClient(this tool is based off a modified NTRClient https://github.com/fa-dx/NTR-Base)]